- This event has passed.

 - in pickup trucks to shuttle volunteers and pick up bags of trash.

 Go it alone or meet anytime from 9 AM to 12:00 Noon at the Public Access Boat Ramp at 22 Torrey Road in Sutton to team up with others, get gloves and trash bags, and grab some refreshment and conversation.
-Community service completion sheets will be available for students, scout and church groups and any others needing documentation of time donated to a great cause!
+Community service completion sheets will be available for youth, scout, community and church groups and any others needing documentation of time donated to a great cause!

-All are invited to join Manchaug Pond strong!
-If you plan to go it alone or with your own team, please Contact us! with the neighborhood or roadside(s) you will be addressing so that we can maximize the area covered and so we can report your volunteer time, worth $32.50/hour, toward our required “in kind” match as part of our recently awarded state water quality grant.
+All are invited to join Manchaug Pond!
+If you plan to go it alone or with your own team, please contact us! with the neighborhood or roadside(s) you will be addressing so that we can maximize the area covered and so we can report your volunteer time, worth $32.50/hour, toward our required “in kind” match as part of our recently awarded state water quality grant.

 Watershed roads, in whole or in part, include (see map for details):